|Annemiek van Gorp & René Goossens|

 10 Songs for Charity (an urban musical)

-Co-producers: Minds Meet, Jomami Films (Germany).
-Status: financing.
-Release: early 2019.
+Director: Karin Junger.
+Screenwriter: Karin Junger, Brigit Hillenius.
+Cast: tba.
+Co-producer: Minds Meet, Altitude 100.
+Status: in pre-production.
+Release: 2019.
 Sort: feature-length film.
 Duration: 100 min.
 Genre: urban musical.
-Financiers: Netherlands Film Fund, Netherlands Production Incentive, VAF, Taxshelter BE, Screen Flanders, Eurimages.
-Distribution: Benelux Cinemien/ABC Filmdistribution.
-Sales: M-appeal.
+Financers: Netherlands Film Fund, Netherlands Production Incentive, VAF, Taxshelter BE, Screen Flanders, Eurimages.
+Distribution/Sales: Benelux Cinemien, ABC Filmdistribution/M-appeal.

 Five black women reside illegally in the Netherlands, in search of prosperity and happiness.
 They share a flat in a bleak, anonymous suburb, earning their living as cook, dancers or prostitutes.
 They endure the exploitation and the many humiliations of their fate with much humour, resilience and song.
 Until one day it becomes too much for them and they revolt, singing their fury from the rooftops.
 The wellknown producer Giorgio Tuinfort (Michael Jackson, Rihanna) and Nigerian singer songwriter Nneka will be working together with Karin Junger on the songs of the film.